bdbarnett/mpdisplay/docs/compiling.md

 Compiling and testing MicroPython & mp_lcd_bus with WSL
 =======================================================
-The following is my method of compiling and testing MPDisplay with [mp_lcd_bus](https://github.com/kdschlosser/mp_lcd_bus) for ESP32-S3 boards.
+The following is my method of compiling and testing MPDisplay with @kdschlosser's [mp_lcd_bus](https://github.com/bdbarnett/mp_lcd_bus) for ESP32-S3 boards.
 I use Ubuntu under Windows Subsystem for Linux (WSL).
 Your method will be different if you have a different build environment.
 This is not a full tutorial.
 I documented it for my own reference and decided to post it online in case it my be useful to someone else.
 See the official directions on the [MicroPython repository](https://github.com/micropython/micropython/tree/master/ports/esp32).
 There are several Linux packages that will need to be installed beforehand using `sudo apt install`.

 Download and install `esptool.exe` for use in WSL (once only)
 -------------------------------------------------------------